-Human rights due diligence: Process for identifying potential risk of human rights abuse and preventing or mitigating the situation should a risk arise, and to verify facts, disclose information and contract and contract
+Human rights due diligence: Process for identifying potential risk of human rights abuse and preventing or mitigating the situation should a risk arise, and to verify facts, disclose information, and evaluate status.

 30% Club Japan: Japan chapter of 30% Club, a global campaign to achieve sustainable corporate growth, enhance corporate value, and increase percentage of women in director and key decision-making positions of companies.